sb-robo/Covid-Detection-with-XRay-images/README.md

 # Covid Detection with XRay Images

-There are two types of images, I am going to use for my project
+There are two types of images, in this project
 1. Normal Cases
 2. Covid Cases